Apr 18, 2022

-Join this discussion about the repatriation of art and artifacts displayed in museums, and if/how they should be returned to their home countries.
+Participants joined this discussion about the repatriation of art and artifacts displayed in museums, and if/how they should be returned to their home countries.

 Do museums have the right to display contested artifacts from countries that are not their own?
 Is it acceptable to argue that museums would be able to protect the artifacts in a way that the home country could not?
 Given that many of these contested artifacts are a result of colonization, is it suitable for countries that have historically colonized (United Kingdom, France, Germany, the United States, etc.) to display them?
 What alternative paths could these museums take instead to address the existence of these artifacts?
 Do countries have a moral imperative to return the material back to countries?
 Is it acceptable for countries to demand back artifacts after hundreds of years?
 What are the positive and negative aspects of having a museum in a different country house these objects?
 How do these issues affect indigenous or tribal communities?

 - Do Historical Objects Belong in their Country of Origin? | History Today magazine